mzdaniel/sphinxserve/README.rst

 temporarily drop python3 support until the gevent ecosystem officially supports python3 which should be soon.
 Also, the filesystem notification tool was upgraded to watchdog, removing another system dependency and making the code more generic and cleaner.
-With these changes, as of release 0.7.2, sphinxserve is able to run in other platforms as Windows for example.
+With these changes, as of release 0.7.4, sphinxserve is able to run in other platforms as OSX and Windows for example.

 Installation
 ============

 sphinxserve can be installed either as a `python package`_, or as a `docker`_ application.
-On linux, it can also be installed as a pex `python executable`_
+On linux and OSX, it can also be installed as a pex `python executable`_

 .. _python package: https://pypi.python.org/pypi/sphinxserve
 .. _docker app: https://hub.docker.com/r/mzdaniel/sphinxserve